aheirich/AMI2/doc/computation_graph.md

 ### Base class

-Here is a common class that undlies the client and server code.
+Here is a common class that underlies the client and server code.

 ```
 import numpy